classroomLabs/m2i-clean-dev/docs/practice/actibity_bookings/use_cases.md

 Minimum requirements for creating an activity:

 - A Title
-- A Location
 - A Date in the future
 - A non negative Price

-Default values for creating an activity:

-- A Status of "draft"
+- A Status ("draft", "published", "confirmed", "cancelled", "finished"")
 - A maximum Capacity of 10
 - A minimum Quorum of 5
-- An AgeCategory of "adult"

-## Publish an Activity
+## Update an Activity State

 If is in the "draft" status can be changed to 'published'.

-## Update an Activity

-Allow to change the following fields:

-- Description
-- AgeCategory
+When published allow to confirm or cancel, return to draft, mark as finished, etc When finished or cancelled, cannot be changed.

 ## Book an Activity

 If is in the "published" or "confirmed" status and has enough capacity, then the activity can be booked.
 If bookings reach the required quorum, then the activity status is changed to "confirmed".

+Minimum requirements for booking an activity:

+- A Name
+- A valid Email
+- A number of Seats